-Prenatal exposure to testosterone leads to verbal aggressive behaviorNovember 29th, 2012 in Psychology & Psychiatry /
+Prenatal exposure to testosterone leads to verbal aggressive behaviorNovember 29, 2012 in Medicine & Health / Psychology & Psychiatry

 A new study in the Journal of Communication links verbal aggression to prenatal testosterone exposure.
 The lead researcher, at University at Buffalo – The State University of New York, used the 2D:4D measure to predict verbal aggression.
 This study is the first to use this method to examine prenatal testosterone exposure as a determinant of a communication trait.